Thermal fluctuations in antiferromagnetic nanostructures: Retention time evaluation

-Adopting the same parameters used for the AFMs above and $\alpha =\lambda =0.01$, the characteristic retention time for a FM is also plotted in Fig.~4 as a function of the volume $V$ at room temperature. the lateral dimension with a square cross-section is varied while the vertical thickness is fixed at d=5~nm.
-While the general shapes are very similar in both cases, the slope (thus, the dependence on the volume) is substantially stronger in the AFMs.
-Due to the strong exchange field, the AFM states appear to be more robust than the FMs against the thermal fluctuations except in the very small sizes (e.g., $l\lesssim 10$~nm), where non-volatility cannot be achieved.
-For instance, a retention time of well over 10 years may be realized with an AFM of $5\times 30\times 30$ nm$^{3}$ while the same structure in the FM phase is expected to be reliable only for a few minutes.
+Estimated values of $t_{\mathrm{FM}}$ are plotted in Fig.~4 as ell by adopting the same parameters used for the AFMs above and $\alpha_\mathrm{G} =0.01$.
+In addition, the result for the AFM with uniaxial symmetry (blue solid line) is also calculated by setting $K_z =0$ for a more direct correspondence with the FM case.
+While the general shapes are very similar in both AFM and FM cases, the slopes (thus, the dependence on the volume) are substantially steeper for the AFMs.
+Due to the strong exchange field, the AFM states appear to be more robust than the FMs against the thermal fluctuations except in the very small sizes (e.g., $ l\lesssim 10$~nm and $17$~nm for the biaxial and uniaxial cases, respectively), where the desirable non-volatility cannot be achieved.
+For instance, a retention time of over (or nearly) 10 years may be realized with an AFM of $30\times 30\times 5$ nm$^{3}$ while the same structure in the FM phase is expected to be reliable only for a few minutes.
+As for the comparison in the ultra-small dimensions, the relative advantage or disadvantage between the AFM and FM structures cannot be determined reliably due to the limitation of Eq.~(\ref{tfm}).
+The validity of this analytical expression is in question as the estimated $t_\mathrm{FM}$ becomes comparable to the short magnetization relaxation time (i.e., small $V$).
+Between the uniaxial and biaxial AFMs, the latter (i.e., biaxial) structure appears to be more favorable (or robust).
+It is not surprising that lifting of the hard anisotropy axis results in the acceleration of the escaping rate.